$97,244.79 +4.85%

 Most importantly, the cryptocurrency trade volume in Bitcoin (BTC) must be at least 1 BTC for the last 24 hours to even be considered.

-We currently support exchange data from Bitfinex, Bitstamp, CEX.io, Coinbase, CoinGecko, and hitbtc.
+We currently support exchange data from Bitstamp, Coinbase, and CoinGecko.

 If you have a cryptocurrency that meets these criteria, use the contact form to send us the following information for the cryptocurrency.